towry-archived/php-todo/README.md

 Without using database, the data is stored in a file.

-It's simple, not delete action is support on each item.
+It's simple, no delete action is support on each item.

 ![Screenshot](./etc/todo.png)